gokcehan/lf/doc.md

 List of attributes that are preserved when copying files.
 Currently supported attributes are `mode` (i.e. access mode) and `timestamps` (i.e. modification time and access time).
-Note that preserving other attributes like ownership of change/birth timestamp is desirable, but not portably supported in Go.
+Note that preserving other attributes like ownership or change/birth timestamps is desirable, but not portably supported in Go.

 ## preview (bool) (default true)